wpilibsuite/frc-docs/source/docs/setup-guides/imaging-your-roborio.rst

 a USB Type A male (standard PC end) to Type B male cable (square with 2 cut corners), most commonly found as a printer USB cable.

-    **Note: The roboRIO should only be imaged via the USB connection.
-It is not recommended to attempt imaging using the Ethernet connection.**
+.. note:: **Note: The roboRIO should only be imaged via the USB connection.
+It is not\
+ recommended to attempt imaging using the Ethernet connection.**

 Driver Installation
 ^^^^^^^^^^^^^^^^^^^